 These conflicts can breed resentment if not addressed promptly and effectively.
 Whether these conflicts stem from misunderstandings or more significant issues, it’s important to let your partner know how you feel and find ways to deal with it.

 In our discussion, we also acknowledged that not every conflict is harmful.
-Healthy conflict, in fact, can serve as a catalyst for growth and deepening understanding between partners.
+Healthy conflict can catalyze growth and deepen understanding between partners.
 However, when these disputes tip the scale towards an unhealthy dynamic, it’s crucial to seek help and possibly reconsider the relationship’s future.